To main content

 Categories: Activities

-Celebrate Sweden's national day in Stockholm
+Celebrate Sweden's National Day in Stockholm

-Publish date: 16 May 2023
+Publish date: 5 May 2026

 Many say that the tradition of celebrating June 6th started at Skansen Open Air Museum in 1893.
 What is essentially the official celebration still takes place at Skansen to this day.
 Besides various family-friendly activities all day long there's an annual concert and ceremony at the Solliden-stage.